pulibrary/command_line_curriculum/sec3/vim.md

 ### Jump motions

-There are special motions in Neovim called jump-motions.
+There are special motions in vim called jump-motions.
 These motions move your cursor several lines away, like the keystroke gg we saw earlier.

 #### Jump List
 Each time we use a jump motion, the position of the cursor before the jump is saved in the jump list.
 You can move through it with the following keystrokes: